 - Call anyone, anywhere.
 You can use the numbers provided by CoverMe to make calls to anyone in the US, Canada, or China – they don’t even need to have the app, and the calls are free because they go over VoIP!

 - Private vaults.
-CoverMe lets you lock up your digital valuables like videos, documents, contacts, photos and voice messages with four-digit pins and decoy passwords to hide files on your phone.
+CoverMe lets you lock up your digital valuables like videos, documents, contacts, photos and voice messages with four-digit pins to hide files on your phone.

 - No phone bill entries.
 The end-to-end encrypted calls and messages will never show up on your phone bill, meaning no prying eyes can see who you’ve called.